dtw/scaffold-widgets-tweaks/README.md

 * adds many shortcodes including several "callouts" (warnings, notes, etc) and complex accordions using Bootstrap

 See this document for more information (https://healthwatchbucks.sharepoint.com/:w:/g/EUddNnm6oVdOu-LEm0P3zn0BfCApNSHQ_PAgWCoe7wmJbg)

+## Installation

+1. Upload the 'scaffold-widgets-tweaks' folder to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Do not delete it.

 ## License
 Unless otherwise specified, all the plugin files, scripts and images are licensed under GNU General Public License version 2, see http://www.gnu.org/licenses/gpl-2.0.html.